-Strategies for omnichannel personalisation.
-Once the main vehicle for how brands connected with visitors online, these days, your website is now just one of many channels used to nurture relationships and influence purchase decisions.
+Once the main vehicle for how brands connect with visitors online, these days, your website is now just one of many channels used to nurture relationships and influence purchase decisions.

 Establishment of a cohesive data set

-Much like how proper website personalisation relies on a complete 360 degree/single view of the customer, so too does experience optimisation across channels.
-It is, therefore, incredibly important that vital information such as real-time behaviour on-site, online and offline conversion history, geography, product affinities, cross-device activity, or any other piece of data acquired about a visitor is able to flow freely throughout your marketing stack to maintain consistency and relevancy in experiences from one channel to the next.
+Much like how proper website personalisation relies on a complete 360-degree/single view of the customer, so too does experience optimisation across channels.
+It is, therefore, incredibly important that vital information such as real-time behaviour on-site, online and offline conversion history, geography, product affinities, cross-device activity, or any other piece of data acquired about a visitor can flow freely throughout your marketing stack to maintain consistency and relevancy in experiences from one channel to the next.

 The shift to APIs